Edit signatures to add or modify rules

 Navigate to Security > Citrix Web App Firewall > Signatures.

-In the details pane, select the signatures object that you want to edit, and then click Open.
+In the details pane, select the user-defined signatures that you want to edit, and then click Edit.

 - Enabled.
 Enables the new signature rule.
 If you do not select this, this new signature rule is added to your configuration, but is inactive.